Jodie, West Virginia

 Jodie, also known as Imboden, is an unincorporated community in Fayette County, West Virginia, United States.
 It is located along the Gauley River at the mouth of Rich Creek, 4 mi northeast of Gauley Bridge.
 Due to its proximity to the county line, Jodie is part of the Nicholas County ZIP code of 26690; it had its own post office until its closure on July 23, 2005.

 History

 The first houses in the community were built by local logging companies in the late 1800s.
 The first post office was established in 1894, naming the town Imboden.
 The name was changed to Jodie (the nickname of local congressman Joseph H. Gaines) in 1910.
-The Chesapeake and Ohio Railroad established a station in the community in 1912, named Bryce.
+The Chesapeake and Ohio Railway established a station in the community in 1912, named Bryce.
 In 1915, the Gauley Mountain Coal Company established Jodie as a coal town, utilizing existing lumber company houses and building additional ones to give the community its current look.
 A company store, movie theater, and boarding house were also built for the town, but they are now long gone.
 The houses were sold off to residents in the mid-1940s, and the local mines closed less than ten years later, forcing residents to commute elsewhere for employment.